 - approves the financial objectives and the means necessary to achieve them; and

-- approves all matters where such decisions exceed the authorities delegated to the Board committees, the Group CEO and the Group EC and overrules decisions if necessary.
+- approves all matters where such decisions exceed the authorities delegated to the Board committees, the Group CEO, the Group EC and individual Group EC members and overrules decisions if necessary.

 Governance and organisation

-- determines the operating model of the Swiss Re Group and the organisational structure commensurate with this model and the strategy;
+- determines the operating model of the Swiss Re Group and the organisational structure in line with this model and the strategy;

-- issues and regularly reviews the Group Bylaws, necessary policies and directives, including governance standards and the Group Code of Conduct;
+- issues and regularly reviews the SRL&Group Bylaws, necessary policies and directives, including governance standards and the Group Code of Conduct;

 - regulates and supervises internal control; and

 - regulates the compensation framework of the Swiss Re Group as well as the Board of Directors and Group EC compensation for ultimate approval by the General Meeting of shareholders.